Introduction to Azure Storage

 For more information about Azure Files, see Introduction to Azure Files.

-Some SMB features are not applicable to the cloud.
+Some SMB features aren't applicable to the cloud.
 For more information, see Features not supported by the Azure File service.

 The Azure Queue service is used to store and retrieve messages.
 Queue messages can be up to 64 KB in size, and a queue can contain millions of messages.
 Queues are generally used to store lists of messages to be processed asynchronously.